yunnysunny/grunt-pages/README.md

 Type: `String`

 The folder where the ejs or jade source pages of your website are located.
 These pages have access to the posts' content and metadata in a `posts` array.
 All of the files in this folder are generated in the `dest` folder maintaining the same relative path from `pageSrc`.

+#### data
+Type: `String`

+The location of a JSON file which is parsed and passed to templates for rendering.
+This is primarily used for data to be shared across all pages.

 #### pagination
 Type: `Object`